Intro to Network Technology in Healthcare, Plain & Simple

 - Understand the difference between connectivity and interoperability.

 - Learn how to "code" messages so that they are secure

 - There are no course requirements or prerequisites.
 This course in a foundation course.

-Information Systems (IS) or Information Technology (IT), as it is sometimes called, are playing a critical role in all our healthcare organizations today.
-They are permeating our hospitals, our clinics, our homes, our pharmacies and every aspect of our lives.
-If implemented correctly they have the potential of making healthcare processes more efficient and maximizing patient and user experience.
+Network technology if implemented correctly have the potential of making healthcare processes more efficient and maximizing patient and user experience.
 If implemented incorrectly, they can wreak havoc.

 Software as a Service (SaaS)